Ellis Crispe

 Ellis Crispe (1562–1625) was a merchant, alderman and Sheriff of London.

+Early life

 He was born in Marshfield, Gloucestershire the son of Thomas Crispe and Elizabeth Steward.
 He was baptised on 23 May 1562.
-He was a member of the Salters Company.
 He was married to Hester (née Ireland) and had eight sons including Nicholas, Samuel and Tobias and three daughters, including Elizabeth.

+Career

+He had house in Bread Street and was a member of the Salters Company.
+He has been described as 'one of the richest merchants in Jacobean London'.
+An investigation by the alum Commissioners found that around 1609, Crispe, his son Nicholas, and others, had produced deceptive accounts of the amount of alum produced by them in Yorkshire.
+This resulted in a case in the Court of Exchequer.
+The dispute was settled by agreement the following year.